DoubleElle93/Data-manipulation/README.md

-#Convert the app sizes to a number
+1.Convert the app sizes to a number

 #Convert the number of installs to a number